joaomelo/arc/README.md

 THIS APP IS IN IT EARLY DEVELOPMENT.
-THE README FILE DECLARES FEATURES YET TO BE DEVELOPED, DO NOT CONSIDER IT AS SOURCE OF CODE DOCUMENTATION.
+THE README FILE DECLARES FEATURES YET (OR NEVER) TO BE DEVELOPED, DO NOT CONSIDER IT AS SOURCE OF CODE DOCUMENTATION.

 # Arc

-ARC is a web app that aims to help individuals, organizations, communities and families collaboratively organize their work pipeline using an impact driven mindset.
+ARC is experimental web app that aims to help individuals, organizations, communities and families to collaboratively organize their work pipeline using an impact driven mindset.

 # Core Concepts